Key Account Information

 Variable interest rate

-Series 1 of the 90DAA has an introductory, capped, target lender return which is currently % p.a. gross (before tax and any losses and protected by a discretionary Provision Fund).
-The interest rate on the 90DAA is variable and can change from time to time.
-Please note that, unlike Series 1 of the QAA or 30DAA, there is no minimum interest rate for this account.
+Series 1 of the 90DAA has an introductory, capped, target lender return which is currently 5.75% p.a. gross (before tax and any losses and protected by a discretionary Provision Fund).
+Please note that from 1st September 2020 the target rate on this account will change to 4.10% p.a.
+The interest rate on the 90DAA is variable and can change from time to time and unlike Series 1 of the QAA or 30DAA, there is no minimum interest rate for this account.

 Please note that you could receive less than this rate of return if the 90DAA's Provision Fund were exhausted and then loans were to default or borrowers were no longer able to repay their loans.